tannergaucher/portfolio-site-old/site/src/content/posts/2019/practical-guide-to-algorithms/index.md

 - Optimization technique

-- Cache values when doing work inside the subproblems.
+- Cache values when doing work inside the sub-problems.
 If you have a solution that you can cache, that's dynamic programming

 - Different ways of caching:
   - Top down, recursive approach